Special Operations Executive: Yugoslavia

 1941, SOE helped considerably in anti-Axis propaganda and in preparing the Yugoslav coup d'état which overthrew the pro-Axis regent, Prince Paul.
 After the pro-British coup succeeded, the Axis Invasion of Yugoslavia ensued.
 In the aftermath of the German invasion and the Yugoslav capitulation, the Kingdom of Yugoslavia fragmented.
 Croatia had a substantial pro-Axis movement, the Ustaše.
-In Croatia and the remainder of Yugoslavia, two resistance movements formed: the royalist Chetniks under Draža Mihailović, and the Communist Partisans under Josip Broz Tito.
+In Serbia and the remainder of Yugoslavia, two resistance movements formed: the royalist Chetniks under Draža Mihailović, and the Communist Partisans under Josip Broz Tito.

-Mihailović was the first to attempt to contact the Allies, and SOE despatched a party on 20 September 1941 under Major "Marko" Hudson.
+Mihailović was the first to attempt to contact the Allies, and SOE dispatched a party on 20 September 1941 under Major "Marko" Hudson.
 Hudson also encountered Tito's forces.
 Notable members of this party included actor Christopher Lee.
 Through the royalist government in exile, SOE at first supported the Chetniks.
 Eventually, however, due to reports that the Chetniks were less effective and even collaborating with German and Italian forces on occasion, British support was redirected to the Partisans, even before the Tehran Conference in 1943.
 Although relations were often touchy throughout the war, it can be argued that SOE's unstinting support was a factor in Yugoslavia's maintaining a neutral stance during the Cold War.
 However, accounts vary dramatically between all historical works on the "Chetnik controversy".

 Hungary

-SOE was unable to establish links or contacts in Hungary before the regime of Miklós Horthy aligned itself with the Axis Powers.
+SOE was unable to establish links or contacts in Hungary before the regime of Miklós Horthy aligned itself with the Axis powers.
 Distance and lack of such contacts prevented any effort being made by SOE until the Hungarians themselves dispatched a diplomat (László Veress) in a clandestine attempt to contact the Western Allies.
-SOE facilitated his return, with some radio sets.
-Before the Allied governments could agree terms, Hungary was placed under German military occupation and Veress was forced to flee the country.
+SOE facilitated his return with some radio sets.
+Before the Allied governments could agree on terms, Hungary was placed under German military occupation, and Veress was forced to flee the country.

-Two missions subsequently dropped "blind" i.e. without prior arrangement for a reception party, failed.
+Two missions subsequently dropped "blind," i.e., without prior arrangement for a reception party, failed.
 So too did an attempt by Basil Davidson to incite a partisan movement in Hungary, after he made his way there from northeastern Yugoslavia.